apache/beam/website/www/site/content/en/documentation/ml/online-clustering.md

 {{< /highlight >}}

-To make better cluster, after getting the embedding for each piece of Twitter text, the embeddings are normalized.
+To make better clusters, after getting the embedding for each piece of Twitter text, the embeddings are normalized.

 {{< highlight >}}
     | "Normalize Embedding" >> beam.ParDo(NormalizeEmbedding())